Ukraine orders evacuations from liberated city, as Russians creep closer again - Local News 8

 Lida, who piles of yellowed smoked fish among the produce laid out before her, has become an expert, she says, on the sound of outgoing and incoming artillery.
 She survived six months under the Russian occupation last year.
 She told CNN she will not be moved from Kupiansk this time either.

-“We are not rats!” said Lida, who also gave only her first name for security reasons. tells CNN.
+“We are not rats!” said Lida, who also gave only her first name for security reasons.
 “Besides, if we go, who will take over?”

-About 100 yards from where she sits, Tarasov, the police chief, showed shows CNN what a Russian Grad missile did to a makeshift medicine dispensary just a few days beforeearlier.
+About 100 yards from where she sits, Tarasov, the police chief, showed CNN what a Russian Grad missile did to a makeshift medicine dispensary just a few days earlier.
 But beyond the debris and the remnants of a missile, there isn’t much left to see.
-This, Tarasov explains, is what the Russians do as they seek to move closer to the city center, targeting the few civilians left as they try to survive, he said.
+This, Tarasov said, is what the Russians do as they seek to move closer to the city center, targeting the few civilians left as they try to survive.

 But Lida is unmoved.